People Who Can Take Legal Action

 If the patient dies, heirs of the patient who have accepted their inheritances can take legal action in the name of the deceased patient.

 In addition, anyone who suffers direct damage can take legal action to get compensation for the harm resulting from the loss of a loved one.

 Types of Damage

 If the patient dies, loved ones can claim funeral expenses.
-If the person who died was supporting family members, these family members can also ask for an amount equal to the loss of future financial support resulting from the patient's death.
+If the person who died was supporting family members, theses family members can ask also for an amount equal to the loss of future financial support resulting from the patient’s death.

 The heirs can claim compensation, on behalf of the deceased patient, for the patient’s suffering between the time the doctor made the mistake and the patient’s death.

 Time Limit for Taking Legal Action

 The time limit for taking this type of legal action is usually three years after the medical mistake.

 However, if the damage appears gradually, the three-year period starts when the damage began to show up for the first time.